jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 The responsibilities of each participant when using the SKAdNetwork specifications are as follows.

-SSP/SDK responsibilities are to:
+#### SSP/SDK responsibilities are to:
-1. Provide publishers with access to their buying entities SKAdNetwork IDs through a publicly hosted JSON file on their own business domain (domain.com/skadnetworkids.json)
+1. Provide publishers with access to their buying entities SKAdNetwork IDs through a publicly hosted lists on their own business domain
-2. Support OpeRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
+2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
-3. Assist intermediary buyers with accessing the full list SKAdNetwork IDs on the bid request, provided in a compact hash format `skadnhsh`
-4. Provide signed ads to the source app by calling `loadProduct()` with the appropriate data returned on the bid response
+3. Provide signed ads to the source app by calling `loadProduct()` with the appropriate data returned on the bid response

-DSP/intermediary/buying entities responsibilities are to:
+#### DSP/intermediary/buying entities responsibilities are to:
 1. Provide SKAdNetwork IDs to each supply partner
-2. Support OpeRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
+2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
 3. Return all necessary signed parameters to SSP/SDK to facilitate ad signatures and receive install validation postbacks at endpoint established during SKAdNetwork registration with Apple

+#### Publishers/source app’s responsibilities are to:
+1. Add the ad network’s ID to its Info.plist
+2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store

 Publishers/source app’s responsibilities are to:
 1. Add the ad network’s ID to its Info.plist
-2. Update Info.plist with new entries added to SSP/SDK JSON file when publishing new app versions to the App Store
+2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store

 ### Regulatory Guidance